 Product design is broadly speaking the effective generation and development of ideas through a process that leads to new products.
 But it’s more than this.
 It is in fact a mixture of many varied disciplines some of which are listed below.

 Product design is about all of these aspects.
-The role of design in modern business is more important than ever in our rapidly expanding globalised consumerist society.
-Product design is about making your product stand out from the sea of alternatives.
-Making users love the product and everything it stands for.
-Making your company love its own products too because they’re cost effective to build and make profit!
+The role of design in modern business is more important than ever in our unpredictable and ever changing world.
+Product design is about exploring new ideas; about making your product stand out from the sea of alternatives; about making users love the product and everything it stands for, and about making your company love its own products because they’re cost effective to build and make profit!

-There is so much more that can be written about what product design is but hopefully this gives you an insight into some of the elements.
-Now go and talk to a design professional and see what he can do for your business.
+There is so much that can be written about the role of product design, but hopefully this gives you an insight into some of the key elements.
+Go and talk to a design professional today, and see what they can do for your business.